cosmology-tech/cosmos-kit/packages/react/README.md

   | (() => undefined | ChainInfo[] | Promise<undefined | ChainInfo[]>)

 interface IWalletManagerContext {
-  // If the picker should be displayed.
-  displayingPicker: boolean
-  // If the wallet is being enabled.
-  enablingWallet: boolean
-  // URI to display the WalletConnect QR Code.
-If present, should be displayed. walletConnectQrUri?: string
+  // URI to display the WalletConnect QR Code. walletConnectQrUri?: string
   // Connected wallet info and clients for interacting with the chain. connectedWallet?: ConnectedWallet